 A typical practice session consists of warm-ups, footwork and suburi (swinging) practice, basic striking technique with partners, and ji-geiko (combat).
 We also practice kata (forms) using bokken (wooden swords).
 The primary purpose of Kendo is not self defense, but the development of discipline and self control.
 We also teach Iaido, (sword drawing) techniques.

-Membership fees are $30/semester and an additional $10 bogu maintenance fee.
+Membership fees are $60/semester or $100/ academic year and an additional $10 bogu maintenance fee.

 Jonathan Kenoyer, 4 dan